eQualityTime/projectreal/index.markdown

 # Project Real
 #ProjectReal has been co created by young people, teachers, influencers and academics.
 It aims to give young people the skills to combat misinformation online.

-This site contains lesson plans and resources for six PSHE sessions, each focussed on the government SHARE guidelines and covering a different element of online misinformation.
+This site contains session plans and resources for six PSHE sessions, each focussed on the government SHARE guidelines and covering a different element of online misinformation.